 The reality is that gluten-free flour requires many different components in order to achieve something close to the original.
 This is often why gluten-free baking can be tricky.
 But thanks to some brilliant minds, the perfect ratio of ingredients can be found on nearly every store shelf.
 I personally find that Bob's 1:1 Gluten-free Flour works best in this particular recipe, especially because no eggs are used as binding agents as in typical cookies.
 I don't have any affiliation with them, but just find their product to be particularly good.

 What If You Can't Find The Recommended Flour

-If you can’t find the flour online or in your local store, make sure you use gluten-free 1:1 flour that contains xanthan gum.
+If you can't find the flour online or in your local store, make sure you use gluten-free 1:1 flour that contains xanthan gum.
 Additionally, the ratio of butter to flour may be slightly different.
-You may want to start with 14 tbsp vegan butter and 2 cups of flour.
+You may want to start with 14 tablespoon vegan butter and 2 cups of flour.
 If you find the dough to be too wet, add a little more flour.
-Work with 1 tbsp at a time.
+Work with 1 tablespoon at a time.